Municipal Guide Florida City of St. Petersburg · Pinellas County

 Simplify City of St. Petersburg permitting with Alliance Permitting

 St. Petersburg's electronic plan review, a portal migration to Tyler, multimodal impact fees, and coastal FEMA 49% analysis make clean submissions essential.
-Alliance Permitting is a permit expediter for the City of St. Petersburg — our permit expediting services pair AI-driven document review with experts who know the city's process, so your St. Pete submissions move faster.
+Alliance Permitting is a permit expediter for the City of St. Petersburg — our permit expediting services in Florida pair AI-driven document review with experts who know the city's process, so your St. Pete submissions move faster.

 250K+Permits approved